zakgrin/Deploy_ML_Model/README.md

 You can use [Dockerfile](Dockerfile) to build a docker image with `docker build` command.
 The following commands were used:
 - `docker build -t auto-mpg-docker .`: to build the docker image.
-- `docker images`: to show current docker images.
+- `docker images` or `docker image ls -a`: to show current docker images.
-- `docker rmi deploy-auto-mpg`: to remove a docker image.
+- `docker rmi deploy-auto-mpg` or `docker image rm deploy-auto-mpg`: to remove a docker image.
+    - (You can use the first few letters in the image ID instead of the name).
 - `docker run -p 8080:8080 --name predict -d auto-mpg-docker`: to run the docker image using the same port as the host.
-- `docker ps -a`: to show all current docker processes.
+- `docker ps -a` or `docker container ls -a`: to show all current docker processes.
-- `docker stop predict`: to stop the docker process.
+- `docker stop predict` or `docker container stop predict`: to stop the docker process.
-- `docker start predict`: to start the docker process.
+- `docker start predict` or `docker container start predict`: to start the docker process.
-- `docker rm predict`: to remove the docker process.
+- `docker rm predict` or `docker container rm predict`: to remove the docker process.

 After building the image and running the container under `predict` name, we can run [test_app.py](test_app.py) using python as we did before.
 Make sure that `host_option='local'`before you run the test.
 To confirm that the model is running as expected within the container, `python test_app.py` should also provide `OK` test.
 Now that our container is ready, we can deploy it in the cloud.